-For this designated area, one biota sample was available from 2008 but there were no water samples available for this site.
+One biota sample was available in the vicinity of this shellfish area from 2008 but there were no water samples available in the vicinity of this shellfish area.
 The guide values outlined in Table 1 were not breached in the biota sample.

-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
+Faecal coliform biota results were also available from the MI in the vicinity of this shellfish area from November 2008, February 2009, May 2009 and August 2009.
 The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the November 2008 sample.